piraeusdatastore/piraeus-operator/doc/security.md

 --set linstorHttpsControllerSecret=http-controller  --set linstorHttpsClientSecret=http-client
 ```

-## Automatically set the passphrase for encrypted volumes
+## Automatically set the passphrase for LINSTOR

-Linstor can be used to create encrypted volumes using LUKS.
-The passphrase used when creating these volumes can
-be set via a secret:
+LINSTOR may need to store sensitive information in its database, for example for encrypted volumes using the LUKS layer,
+or when storing credentials for backup locations.
+To protect this information, LINSTOR will encrypt it using a master
+passphrase before storing.
+When using Piraeus, this master passphrase is automatically created by helm and stored in a
+Kubernetes secret.

+If you want to manually set the passphrase, use:

 ```
 kubectl create secret generic linstor-pass --from-literal=MASTER_PASSPHRASE=<password>